Boots UK wins a 2014 Big Tick award from Business in the Community for ‘Inspiring Young Talent”. Read more here

 As a large employer with an influential supply chain, Boots believes in recruiting people from all walks of life, including those who have experienced the criminal justice system.
 Many people in this position will never make it to an interview, let alone employment, as employers see it as too risky.
 However, we know that giving people an opportunity ultimately leads to less re-offending, less crime and has a positive impact on society.

-Marco Pagni (Group Legal Counsel and Chief Administrative Officer, Alliance Boots) said, "This is not a simple issue.
+Marco Pagni (Executive Vice President, Global Chief Administrative Officer and General Counsel of Walgreens Boots Alliance) is a member of The Employment for Excluded Groups Leadership Team within Business in the Community (BITC), the Prince’s responsible business network.
+The team is committed to helping people who face serious challenges, such as homelessness and criminal convictions, by increasing access to sustainable employment.
+Marco said, "This is not a simple issue.
 People end up offending for a variety of complex reasons, as employers the most powerful thing we can do is to help create a second chance for offenders so that it is possible for people with criminal convictions to enter employment and get back on track."

 The Boots Work Inspiration programme has a huge societal impact, enabling young people to develop their interpersonal skills and have a truly inspirational work experience that makes a real difference through the innovative way Boots engages with them.
 Boots is keen to see that everyone has the opportunity to receive a qualification for their participation in the programme.
 The qualification the learners complete during Work Inspiration is part of a Level 2 qualification called ‘Supporting the Delivery of Effective Customer Service.